 Keep in mind that whether you’re shipping from the Florida Keys or Portland, Oregon, the postal zones for the above territories are the same, whereas they’re fluid for the rest of the country.

-Now, you may be wondering about Hawaii and Alaska.
-UPS classifies metro Alaska and Hawaii as Zone 44, Puerto Rico as Zone 45, and remote Alaska and Hawaii as Zone 46.
+You may be wondering about Hawaii and Alaska.
+UPS classifies metro Alaska and Hawaii as Zone 44, Puerto Rico as Zone 45 and remote Alaska and Hawaii as Zone 46.

 The USPS classifies Alaska as Zone 7 or 8 and Hawaii as Zone 8.

 FedEx Ground treats Alaska, Hawaii and Puerto Rico as Zone 9, while FedEx Express puts them in Zones 10 and 12, depending on the specific location of their territory.

 When selling items online, it is important to take into account two major factors: shipping costs and delivery times.
 Analyzing these metrics can help you determine the best way to move forward with your business endeavors.
 Let’s break this down.

 The shipping zone and shipping weight both help determine the order fulfillment cost.
 Light packages delivered locally will be cheaper, and heavy packages going a long distance will be more expensive.
 Each shipping carrier has its own way of determining what these costs will be, and they have charts that explain their pricing structure.

 Expecting a package to be delivered quickly can also dramatically affect your shipping costs.
 If you want a package delivered overnight as opposed to “whenever it gets there,” the shipping carrier will charge accordingly.

 Also, there’s no guarantee that a shipping zone will have a set delivery time.
 Too many factors go into delivering a package to say that just because you’re shipping to Zone 2, the shipment will arrive within two days.
 It could be more.
 As you approach Zone 8, the shipping time could be a week.
 It’s hard to say with pinpoint accuracy.